 • The most used lot is the southwest quadrant of the interchange of Interstate Highway 43 and State Highway 28, and is situated east of County Highway A across from Deer Trace Shopping Center.
 This lot has a capacity of 45 motor vehicles.
-In 2018, this lot's average volume was 20, giving the lot an average volume-to-capacity ratio of 0.44.
-This lot was below capacity every month in 2018, with the peak months in 2018 being February and September.
-In 2019, this lot's average volume was 16, giving this lot an average volume-to-capacity every month in 2019, with the peak months in 2019, with the peak months in 2019, with the peak months in 2019 to date being May and June.
+In 2019, this lot's average volume was 16, giving this lot an average volume-to-capacity ratio of 0.36.
+This lot was below capacity every month in 2019, with the peak months in 2019 being May and June.
+In 2020, this lot's average volume was 12, giving this lot an average volumeto-capacity ratio of 0.27.
+This lot has been below capacity every month in 2020, with the peak month to date in 2020 being February, with 42 vehicles using the lot.
+After February, this lot had relatively low demand, likely due to the COVID-19 pandemic.